Brianfit/bingo-plus/README.md

-#TimesUp Bingo
+#Gender Balance Bingo
-A Cordova fork of J. Hobbs HTML-5 Bingo
-By Brian Fitzgerald

 ---
+A Cordova fork of [J. Hobbs HTML-5 Bingo](https://github.com/jeffehobbs/HTML5-bingo) By Brian Fitzgerald

 WHAT IT IS: